muhiris/wgpt/README.md

 - Send messages to an AI chat and receive responses.
 - Rephrase your messages in three different ways and copy the results to the clipboard.
 - Add code snippets to your messages for the AI to process.
-- Enter Interactive mode.

-## Contributing

-Contributions to `wgpt` are welcome!
-If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/muhiris/wgpt).

 ## License